i-doit/knowledge-base/docs/en/installation/i-doit-virtual-eval-appliance/index.md

 ## Follow-up

 The appliance provides a "naked" installation of i-doit pro.
-This means that neither demo files nor additional [add-ons](../../i-doit-pro-add-ons/index.md) are included.
+This means that neither demo files nor additional [add-ons](../../i-doit-pro-add-ons/index.md) are included.<br>

-When logging in the first time, i-doit requests a valid [license](../../maintenance-and-operation/activate-license.md) which needs to be activated in order to have all features available.
+When logging in the first time, i-doit requests a valid [license](../../maintenance-and-operation/activate-license.md) which needs to be activated in order to have all features available.<br>
 Further information for first steps with i-doit are also described in the knowledge base under [Basics](../../basics/index.md).

 ## Troubleshooting